-History Majors Mallory Boyle, Samuel Ernst, and Amanda Kephart (beginning third from the left) participated in an internship at the Durham Museum in Spring 2016.
+History Majors Mallory Boyle, Samuel Ernst, and Amanda Kephart (beginning third from the left) participated in an internship at the Durham Museum in spring 2016.

 The History Intern Program ("HIP") at the University of Nebraska at Omaha offers undergraduate and graduate students the opportunity to gain experience in a variety of fields in the historical profession.
-Student interns who major, minor, or earn a Master's in history become deeply engaged in learning about the practical uses of history outside the classroom setting.
-They also learn how they can use their interests in history to become informed and civically engged.
+Student interns who major, minor, or earn a master's degree in history become deeply engaged in learning about the practical uses of history outside the classroom setting.
+They also learn how they can use their interests in history to become informed and civically engaged.
 During their work with Partnering Institutions, student interns develop connections with public audiences throughout the Greater Omaha community and Great Plains region.